 Intriguing Facts About Polydactyl Cats

-Polydactyl cats, with their catcher’s mitt-size paws, look as if they’re ready for a Major League Baseball game—although they might be all thumbs.
+Polydactyl cats, with their catcher’s mitt-sized paws, look as if they’re ready for a Major League Baseball game—although they might be all thumbs.

 Meaning “many fingers” in Greek, the term polydactyl (pronounced pah-lee-DAK-til) refers to a cat with extra toes.
 Polydactyly is a condition, not a breed.
 Most domestic felines have five toes on each of their front paws and four toes on each of their hind paws, for a total of 18 toes.